kundan7kumar/Algorithm_Challenge/README.md

     - Active Directory
     - Blockchain
     - Union and Interesction

-    -
-- Basic Algorithms(15th Sept -28th Sept)
+- Basic Algorithms

+     - Problem
         - Finding the Square Root of an Integer
         - Search in a Rotated Sorted Array
         - Rearrange Array Digits
         - Dutch National Flag Problem
         - Autocomplete with Tries
         - Unsorted Integer Array
         - Request Routing in a Web Server with a Trie

+- Basic Algorithms

+     - Problem
+        - r
-    - Test
+        - S

 #### References:
 - https://wiki.python.org/moin/TimeComplexity

-Solution in Three Parts
-Well done for getting this far!
-The solution to this problem is broken down into three parts:

-1) Step One Pseudocode

-2) Step Two Helper Function

-3) Step Three daysBetweenDates

-## How to Solve Problems:
+## How to Solve Problems of Data Structure & Algorithms:
 - Understand the Problems
 - What are the valid inputs
 - What are the outputs